 It is my view that the Chinese Christian church tradition founded and developed by Watchman Nee and Witness Lee (a.k.a. the local churches, Christian Assembly, Assembly Hall, and Little Flock), as a wondrous flowering of the Christian faith in the landscape of the gospel in China, will become the driving force of a spiritual movement.

-Watchman Nee’s spiritual theology is a masterpiece of indigenous Chinese theology as well as a great contribution to evangelical theology universally.
-Watchman Nee had a very deep understanding concerning the riches of the life of Christ, the revelation in and enlightenment from God’s Word, the distinction between God’s revelation and man’s reasoning, the ruling of the Holy Spirit in a believer’s living, the necessity of the breaking of the life of the self, and the believers’ life of fellowship in the church; he also had a practical way to apply them.
+Watchman Nee’s spiritual theology is an outstanding accomplishment in indigenous Chinese theology as well as an excellent contribution to general evangelical theology.
+Nee has attained profound depth in both theological understanding and practical application as to the abundance of the life in Christ, the revelation and illumination of the Word of God, the distinction between God’s revelation and human reasoning, the discipline of the Holy Spirit in believers’ lives, the necessity of breaking the life of the self, and the fellowship of believers in the church, among other things.

-Even though Watchman Nee’s view of trichotomy may not seem to have sufficient basis in ontology, contemporary biblical research is able to support the view that in man’s inclination and function there are three parts: spirit, soul, and body, and the experiences of the saints throughout the generations also match this view.
-Furthermore, Watchman Nee’s view with regard to the distinction between the functions of the spirit and the mind not only corresponds to the Bible but is also in accordance with the understanding of many important figures in the history of Christian spirituality.
+Even though Nee’s tripartite anthropology does not seem to have sufficient ground ontologically, contemporary biblical research can support the view that spirit, soul, and body represents three aspects or functions of the human person, and such a view also finds strong parallels in the saints’ experiences throughout the generations.
+In other words, the distinction Nee sees between the functions of the spirit and the mind not only concurs with Scripture, but also is akin to the understanding of many significant figures in the history of Christian spirituality.

-Watchman Nee’s spiritual theology is a great treasure to Chinese theology.
-It awaits our further mining and practical application to the life and living of today’s believers and the churches.
+Watchman Nee’s spiritual theology is a great treasure in Chinese theology.
+It awaits to be further mined and appropriated by the contemporary church and believers.

 My first encounter with the “Lord’s recovery” occurred in May 1967 as a member of The People’s Church in Toronto, Canada.
 Oswald J. Smith, the Senior Pastor, had invited his friend Witness Lee to address the annual World Missions Conference.
 I remember wondering what this short, quiet man who spoke English with a Chinese accent was going to say!
 His message inspired me to read The Normal Christian Life by Watchman Nee, and I soon realized that for those in North America it was perhaps describing “the abnormal Christian life.”
 Witness Lee’s wisdom had already begun to impact me.